Ramna Park: Bengali New Year celebrations

 The yearly celebration of Bengali New Year, known as Pohela Boishakh, kicks off at dawn with arrangements made by the cultural organisation Chhayanaut, marking the beginning of the year at the historic Ramna Batamul banyan tree located in Ramna Park, which serves as the stage for a cultural extravaganza on Pohela Boishakh.
 During this festivity, women adorn themselves in white sarees with red borders, while men wear traditional Panjabi attire.
 Traditional music and dance are performed here.

-Schleichera oleosa (Bengali - Kusum) in Ramna Park, in spring young leaves bloom in various red shades.